Raj-GT/Windows-GroupPolicy-Monitor/README.md

 Each set of backup is created under it's own folder and kept indefinitely.

-An article I wrote on an earlier version of these scripts is available at https://www.experts-exchange.com/articles/30751/Automating-Group-Policy-Backups.html
+An article I wrote on the script is available at https://www.experts-exchange.com/articles/30751/Automating-Group-Policy-Backups.html